JacobMetcalf/travel-blog/README.md

 ### Static analysis and testing
 Uses:
- * Google [Errorprone](https://errorprone.info/): For static code analysis.
+ * Google [Error Prone](https://errorprone.info/): For static code analysis.
+ * [Checkerframework](https://checkerframework.org/) annotations for null checking in Intellij.
- * There are a suite of Junit5 tests.
+ * Suite of Junit5 tests.
  * I am currently experimenting with PITest to improve the quality of testing